levinas/SDF-estimates/estimates.md

 #### 4.1 Rate of novel proteins per megabase of assembled contigs (MoAC)

 The novel protein ratio in soil9 and cow rumen are 38% and 48% respectively.
-But we need to conservative considering the expanding NR and potential assembly and gene calling artifacts.
+But we need to be conservative considering the expanding NR and potential assembly and gene calling artifacts.
 So let's assume 30% of metagenome proteins are novel.